Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The XQ2 includes Fujifilm’s EXR II processor, which typically is found in more expensive Fujifilm cameras.
 The EXR II gives this model much faster performance levels than is typically found in a camera in this price range.
 You can shoot your first photo about 1 second after pressing the power button, for example.
 And the XQ2’s fast autofocus system results in almost no shutter lag, which is a common problem for compact cameras.

 When compared to a Fujifilm X30 review, you’ll find that the XQ2 has the same 2/3-inch image sensor and 12 megapixels of resolution as the slightly older X30.
 The X30 has a few more dials and buttons than the XQ2, which makes the Fujifilm XQ2 a bit easier to use.

 The number of pixels of resolution refers to the number of areas on the image sensor that measure the light in the scene.
 A larger image sensor in physical size has larger pixels, which will result in more accurate light measurement.
-The larger pixels also are able to measure light more accurately in low light scenes.
-So a camera with a larger image sensor will result in greater image quality most of the time, even when the image sensor has a below average number of pixels of resolution.
+The larger pixels also can measure light more accurately in low-light scenes.
+So a camera with a larger image sensor will result in greater image quality most of the time, even when the image sensor has a below-average number of pixels of resolution.

 Fujifilm gave the XQ2 a wide ISO range of 100 to 12,800, which helps yield good image quality in low light settings.

 The XQ2 has a popup flash unit, which gives the flash a good angle to the scene versus the tiny embedded flash units that often are placed in the corner of a compact camera.